Generic norms and metrics on countable abelian groups: Introduction

 We motivate the next topic by the following facts.
 We recall that in the Polish space of all countable graphs, those that are isomorphic to the random graph form a comeager subset.
 One cannot expect literally the same property for a metric structure, however it is true that in the Polish space of all metrics on a countable set, those whose completion is isometric to the Urysohn universal space form a comeager set.
 Analogously, one can show that in the Polish space of all norms on the countable infinite-dimensional vector space over $\Rat$, those whose completion is isometric to the Gurarij space (\cite{Gu}) form a comeager set.

 Our aim is to find generic metrics on countable abelian groups.
 There are of course many countable abelian groups to consider.
 However, we can prove the following result. \begin{thm} Let $G$ be a countable abelian group such that $G\cong \bigoplus_\Nat G$.
-Then there is a comeager set of invariant metrics on $G$ such that all of them give rise to the same metric group after the completion. \end{thm} Theorem \ref{intro_thm2} raises the question on the number of generic abelian Polish metric groups.
-That is, one may ask whether there is a single abelian Polish metric group $\mathbb{G}$ such that for every countable abelian group $G$ with the property that $G\cong \bigoplus_\Nat G$, the completion of $G$ with respect to the generic metric provided by Theorem \ref{intro_thm2} is isometrically isomorphic to $\mathbb{G}$.
-We shall later see that it is not the case.\\
+Then there is a comeager set of invariant metrics on $G$ such that all of them give rise to the same metric group after the completion. \end{thm}

 When the group $G$ is moreover unbounded we get the following. \begin{cor} Let $G$ be an unbounded countable abelian group such that $G\cong \bigoplus_\Nat G$.
-Then there is a comeager set of invariant metrics on $G$ such that all of them give rise to the same metric group after the completion which is isometric to the Urysohn space and extremely amenable. \end{cor} We also derive the extreme amenability of the universal Polish groups. \begin{cor} The universal abelian Polish groups of Shkarin \cite{Sk} and the author \cite{Do1} are extremely amenable. \end{cor}
+Then there is a comeager set of invariant metrics on $G$ such that all of them give rise to the same metric group after the completion which is isometric to the Urysohn space and extremely amenable. \end{cor} We also derive the extreme amenability of a universal abelian Polish group. \begin{cor} The universal abelian Polish group of Shkarin \cite{Sk} and Niemiec \cite{Nie1} is extremely amenable. \end{cor}